A historic site looking to the future

 Built between 1941 and 1943 by the Germans, this 26-hectare military base saw the emergence of 3 enormous concrete blocks, named KI, KII, KIII.
 These 3 bunkers, built by over 15,000 workers, served as a base for the German Navy’s U-boats.
 The aim was to protect German submarines from British aerial bombardment.

-In 1942, the Keroman area was equipped with a rescue simulator for submariners (still on display in the submarine museum).
+In 1942, the Keroman area was equipped with a rescue simulator for submariners (it can still be seen in the submarine museum).
 Throughout the war, the base, located south of Lorient, saw hundreds of U-boats and submariners pass through.

-Thanks to its key role in the Battle of the Atlantic, the site was subjected to intense bombardment, which destroyed 70% of the city of Lorient.
+Thanks to its vital importance in the Battle of the Atlantic, the site was subjected to intense bombardment, which destroyed 70% of the city of Lorient.
 After the liberation, and until 1997, the base was occupied by the French Navy, notably for the repair and refueling of amphibious craft.

 Cultural visits to the base